westeezy/eslint-config-xo/readme.md

 # eslint-config-xo

+---
+We forked `eslint-config-xo` due to an internal artifactory name collision.
+This is for testing.
+---

 > ESLint [shareable config](https://eslint.org/docs/developer-guide/shareable-configs.html) for [XO](https://github.com/xojs/xo)

 This is for advanced users.
 [You probably want to use XO directly.](#use-the-xo-cli-instead)